jchowk/pyND/docs/python_installation.md

 - Install Anaconda
     - https://www.continuum.io/downloads
+      - Consider `miniconda` if you don't need all the dev tools in the full `anaconda` distribution.
       - Recommended to download python v3.6 as your default distribution.

       - *DO NOT INSTALL AS ROOT OR ADMIN!*
 - Modify path as necessary to point to Anaconda distribution (if not using pyenv)